whalderman/search-quality-rater-guidelines-tldr/docs/tldr/page-type.md

 ## News

-::: tip High-Quality Characteristics for News Sites/Pages
+::: tip High-Quality Characteristics for News Pages

 - The author is clearly labeled
 - Opinion pieces are clearly labeled as opinion pieces